sbingler/schemeful-same-site/README.md

    * “Scheme-Bound Cookies” would allow this cookie to be sent as the scheme is the same as the one the cookie was set by: the cookie was set by https and is trying to be sent to https.

-5. Finally the user navigates to a different website, https://othersite.example, which embeddeds https://website.example/readsacookie2.jpg
+5. Finally the user navigates to a different website, https://othersite.example, which embeddeds https://website.example/readsacookie2.jpg; the browser checks to see if it can send the cookie on the request for that subresource

    * In the current world the cookie not allowed to be sent as the "same-site context" is cross-site: the registrable domains don't match

    * “Schemeful Same-Site” would not allow this cookie to be sent as the "same-site context" is cross-site: the registrable domains don't match.

    * "Scheme-Bound Cookies" would allow this cookie to be sent as the scheme is the same as the one the cookie was set by: the cookie was set by https and is trying to be sent to https.
-(It's important to note that even if "Scheme-Bound Cookies" allows this cookie to be sent it will still ultimately be blocked by the browser due to same-site.)
+(It's important to note that even if "Scheme-Bound Cookies" rules allow this cookie to be sent it will still be blocked by the browser due to the same-site rules.)

+### Is "Schemeful Same-Site" the same as "Schemeful SameSite"?
+Yes, while "Schemeful Same-Site" is the proposal's name, "Schemeful SameSite" is occasionally used.

+The name "Schemeful Same-Site" was chosen because "same-site" is the concept of being "the same site" and that concept is what is changing.
+We decided against using the spelling "SameSite" as it's the name of the cookie attribute which isn't changing.
+However we acknowedge that the difference is very subtle and that others may be more familiar/comfortable with "SameSite".